“In any collaborative enterprise, one of your duties is to help your colleagues feel successful.”

 It’s not easy to succeed in the music world, and we musicians can sometimes compete with rather than support each other.

-Still, we’re all part of the same artistic community, and when we stop being overly competitive and start helping, we and our industry become stronger.
+Still, we’re all part of the same artistic community, so when we stop being overly competitive and start helping, we and our industry become stronger.

 Here are 6 quick ideas to help each other succeed.